 The best custom foam inserts are designed to meet your needs.

 You'll want to work closely with your crating manufacturer to discuss the fragility of your part.
-Make sure to discuss thing such as:
+Make sure to discuss things such as:

 - Where the part can be contacted in order to secure during shipment

 - What method of transportation you will be using

-- How you expect the crate to be handled during loading/unloading
+- How do you expect the crate to be handled during loading/unloading

 - Will you have stacking requirements

 Even the most heavy-duty wooden container will need a little something extra, as a sturdy exterior might not be enough to prevent products and parts from shifting, vibrating, and experiencing other movements while in transit or being stored.

 Valley Box offers a wide variety of wooden crates and custom foam inserts for your fragile shipping needs.
 The following are just a few extras you can use to help secure fragile parts in wood containers:

 If you plan on crating a large number of the same product consider having a drop test performed to eliminate risks of failure leading to damages.
 The International Safe Transit Association, or the ISTA, has four basic categories of hazards that may occur during distribution; shock, vibration, compression, and atmospheric.
 Each hazard category has major test categories associated with it and there are 13 associated test types.